TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 26/Proverbs 26.7.md

 ---

-The legs of the lame hang loose: So is a parable in the mouth of fools.
+Like the legs of the lame that hang loose: so is a parable in the mouth of fools.